richarddushime/The-Dart-Playground/CONTRIBUTING.md

 - Push the changes to the forked repository
 - Create a pull request (PR)
 - Wait for your PR to get reviewed

+## Contributing as a designer:
+- All of the above
+- Create a PR under the folder "designs" that will be available at the root of this repository
+- Wait for your PR to get accepted